RtxLabs/DataTransformationBundle/Resources/doc/binder.md

 The Binder Class
 ================

-The Binder is the most basic DataTransformationBundle and is used by the GetMethodBinder and the DoctrineBinder.
+The Binder is the most basic binder and is used by the GetMethodBinder and the DoctrineBinder.

 ## Example: Binding an object to stdClass object
 ´´´php